 3. Where is the safest place to install the car seat?

-4. Is seat belt or LATCH safer?
+4. Is a seat belt or LATCH safer?

 5. How do I know the straps are tight enough for my baby?